ralphbetta/ralphbetta/README.md

 <!-- <h3>I'm Etta, Raphael - Software Developer </h3> -->

 <br/>
 <p>Welcome to my GitHub profile!
-I'm <b>Etta Raphael</b>, an experienced web and hybrid mobile developer, specialized in developing and deploying professional and user-friendly applications for complex and scalable intents, with hands-on experience in industry-relevant tools, languages, and frameworks.</p>
+I'm <b>Etta Raphael</b>, an experienced server-side, web and hybrid mobile developer, specialized in developing and deploying professional and user-friendly applications for complex and scalable intents, with hands-on experience in industry-relevant tools, languages, and frameworks.</p>

 <h4>I currently working as an hybrid mobile application developer at <a href="https://www.cloudclinic.ng">Cloud Clinic Limited</a></h4>
 <br>